 Make sure the U lock or O lock captures the bike wheel rims, the bike frame and the immovable bike rack or the solid post.

-- Your Bike was Stolen Anyway: CRITICAL FIRST STEP – File a police report!
-You might think that a police report is pointless, but stolen bikes are recovered quite often and without proper documentation they can’t be returned to their owners.
+- If your bike is stolen: The critical first step is to file a police report.
+You might think that a police report is pointless, but stolen bikes are recovered quite often, and without proper documentation they can't be returned to their owners.
 Also, theft reports help police departments know where to allocate their resources, making it more likely they can resolve or reduce the theft issue.

-- Register your stolen bike on stolenbikeindex.org or stolenbikeregistry.com This is an excellent, free searchable online database that also auto-posts to Twitter.
+- Register your stolen bike on stolenbikeindex.org or stolenbikeregistry.com This is an excellent, free searchable online database that also automatically posts to Twitter.

-- You can list your stolen bike on the nationalbikeregistry.com website for 99 cents.
-Since 1984, the National Bike Registry (NBR) has been helping identify and return stolen bikes (and scooters) to their rightful owners.
-More than 48% of stolen bicycles are recovered every year by law enforcement, but only 5% are returned since they have no way to determine ownership.
+- You can list your stolen bike on the nationalbikeregistry.com website for $0.99.
+Since 1984, the National Bike Registry has helped identify and return stolen bikes (and scooters) to their rightful owners.
+More than 48 percent of stolen bicycles are recovered every year by law enforcement, but only 5 percent are returned, since they have no way to determine ownership.

-If you do find your bike, we do not recommend confronting the seller yourself as they could react violently.
-Instead, ask the local police for assistance, and bring a photo of your bike, serial number information and the police report – all as proof of ownership to reclaim your property.
-Even if the seller is not the person that stole your bike originally, they still have no claim to the property (you have the proof of ownership and the police theft report) and do not require compensation.
+If you find your bike, we do not recommend confronting the seller yourself as they could react violently.
+Instead, ask the local police for assistance and bring a photo of your bike, serial number information and the police report as proof of ownership to reclaim your property.
+Even if the seller is not the person who stole your bike originally, they still have no claim to the property — you have the proof of ownership and the police theft report — and do not require compensation.

-WSUPD offers the below Utility/Bike lock (regularly $29.99) for the discounted price of $15.00.
-It is available at our Records Section, just inside our lobby, during regular business hours.
+WSUPD offers the below utility/bike lock (regularly $29.99) for the discounted price of $15 at our records section, located just inside our lobby, during regular business hours.